skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   3. Fill the gap and map the inverted and non-inverted pins with the relevant AND gates
 ![404]({{ site.url }}/images/8bit/ram/decoder3.PNG)
 * The additional variable of the AND gates is reserved to the ENABLE signal (not shown in the picture) such that to enable a memory address we just need to provide the address signals and the enable signal
+* To build a multiplexer you follow the same steps but on each AND gate you add a unique data input and then you XOR all the AND gates into one output signal

 ### 74LS189 (16 4-word address RAM)
 ![404]({{ site.url }}/images/8bit/ram/74LS189.PNG)